 The good breathability of the Xodus 3.0 adds up to the overall comfort feeling.
 The shock absorbing properties of the midsole will provide very soft landings.
 These shoes will keep you comfortable during your runs as well as provide good protection to your ankles

 , knees, and hips.
 The Arch-Lock system and the ComforLite sock liner provide a great sock-like feeling.
 The shoes hold your feet tightly, which in turn gives you better responsiveness and control.

-Saucony trail shoes have always been made out of highly durable components and high quality materials.
-The Xodus 3.0 are not an exception.
+Saucony trail shoes have always been made out of highly durable components and high-quality materials.
+The Xodus 3.0 is not an exception.
 Reviewers thinks these shoes are more durable than the Xodus 4.0

 .
 Responsive cushioning and Vibram outsole contribute to durability over a variety of terrain.

-The SSL EVA midsole components are very durable, and the full length ProGrid foam are made to last for longer standard midsoles.
+The SSL EVA midsole components are very durable, and the full-length ProGrid foam is made to last for longer standard midsoles.
 The External Bedrock Outsole provides extra durability not only to the outsole but also the midsole.
 It prevents sharp objects from penetrating the shoe.
 The overlays extend the life of the upper mesh.

 These shoes will provide good protection regardless of the terrain you are running over.
 The rock plate and Vibram outsole protect your foot from trail debris.
 The wide platform of the shoe will make sure to provide enough safe space between the edge of the outsole and your foot.